Aliases for TRPM7 Gene

 GeneCards Summary for TRPM7 Gene

 TRPM7 (Transient Receptor Potential Cation Channel, Subfamily M, Member 7) is a Protein Coding gene.
-Diseases associated with TRPM7 include amyotrophic lateral sclerosis-parkinsonism/dementia complex and dementia.
-Among its related pathways are CREB Pathway and Ion channel transport.
-GO annotations related to this gene include protein serine/threonine kinase activity and calcium channel activity.
+Diseases associated with TRPM7 include amyotrophic lateral sclerosis-parkinsonism/dementia complex and ophthalmomyiasis.
+Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and actin binding.
 An important paralog of this gene is TRPM1.

 UniProtKB/Swiss-Prot for TRPM7 Gene